 I’m a dreamer.
 I’m a goal-setter.
 I’m a high achiever who believes in starting everyday on purpose and ending everyday with gratitude.
 I’m a lover who believes in happily-ever-after despite a life full of reasons to be guarded and untrusting.
 I am strong and capable.
 I know all of this to be true about myself, so what the hell happened to me?
 Where did I go and how do I get myself back?

 I’ve spent the past couple of months exploring different career opportunities, and while each has come with pros and cons, I’ve been unable to motivate myself to commit to anything and move forward.
-I ask myself “why?” all the fucking time, and finally came to the realization that I suddenly don’t know who I am.
-I lost momentum, focus, dreams, and my heart in a matter of months, and that’s a shit-ton of life, loss and purpose to process, heal, and redefine all at once.
+I ask myself “why?” all the time, and finally came to the realization that I suddenly don’t know who I am.
+I lost momentum, focus, dreams, and courage in my heart all in a matter of months, and that’s a shit-ton of life, loss and purpose to process, heal, and redefine all at once.
 So I’ve spent countless hours in tears, and even more time in meditation, prayer, and journaling.
 I’ve dedicated extra time to activities I love, counseling, and studying grief recovery, while deepening friendships, setting emotional boundaries, and accepting that right now it’s okay to be struggling.
 There is peace and comfort in acceptance, and while there’s a part of me that is frustrated beyond measure at the snails-pace of my self-understanding and healing, I have faith that this season of hardship is transforming me in meaningful and significant ways that will ultimately make the magnitude of challenges I’m currently processing worth the fight.

 I am worthy of living life to the fullest; it’s time to stop surviving and start shining.
 I am ready for the next chapter.